jesstingjh/jesstingjh.github.io/README.md

 ## About Me
 I am a Master's student in Analytics at Georgia Tech, with a strong foundation in economics and statistics from the National University of Singapore.
 In my previous role as a Senior Economist at Singapore's Ministry of Trade and Industry, I contributed to shaping impactful policy decisions through advanced data analytics, econometric modeling, and statistical techniques.
-I am deeply passionate about harnessing innovative machine learning and modeling methods to extract actionable insights from complex datasets.
+I am deeply passionate about harnessing machine learning and modelling methods to extract actionable insights from complex datasets.
 Outside of work, I thrive on the challenges of rock climbing and bouldering, push my limits in weightlifting, and am always on the hunt for the perfect cup of coffee.

 ## Technical Skills
-**Programming Languages & Software:** Python, SQL, STATA, R, Tableau, Excel; exposure to D3 through coursework **Cloud/Big Data**: Exposure to AWS, GCP, PySpark, Databricks, Azure Machine Learning through coursework **Statistical/Analytical Skills**:
+**Programming Languages & Software:** Python, SQL, STATA, R, Tableau, Excel; exposure to JavaScript and D3 through coursework **Cloud/Big Data**: Exposure to AWS, GCP, PySpark, Databricks, Azure Machine Learning through coursework **Statistical/Analytical Skills**:
 - Causal Inference: Survival Analysis, Difference-in-Differences, Matching Methods, Regression Discontinuity Design, Synthetic Controls